runemadsen/runemadsen-2012/writings/printing-code/lecture-grid.md

 Using a Grid
 ------------

+The grid systems were made popular with the wave of Swiss Style graphic design.
+The point is to work creatively within the grid, but also break free when you need it.

 Even a simple grid gives you a lot of variety in placing your content.
 You use the modules as basis for larger content areas.
 This creates alignment and balance in your design.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/grid/grid_modular_filled1_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/grid/grid_modular_filled1.jpg" />